EthanAnderes/NonstationaryPhase.jl/README.md

 # Runtime

 When running the code be sure to keep in mind that figures 2, 3 and 4 are simulation heavy.
 Therefore, expect them to take a few hours to run (but no longer than one day on a standard laptop).

+# Bug fixes, revisions and pull requests

+We plan to experiment with keeping the paper "alive" by continually adding bug fixes and revisions, even after possible publication.
+We will also consider accepting pull requests for bug-fixes and revisions but only if/when publication occurs to avoid co-author conflicts.
+Note that pull requests can all be done within the Julia package manager (instructions can be found [here](http://docs.julialang.org/en/release-0.4/manual/packages/#code-changes)).